nationalarchives/tdr-transfer-frontend/README.md

 Bonus: Jest test Coverage - In order to see if how much of your code is covered by the Jest tests, run `npm test -- --coverage --verbose`

+### Pre-commit checks

+We have pre-commit checks that will run Scalafmt and run the unit tests associated with the files you've edited, only on Scala/Typescript files, if you have any staged.
+In order to run this script, you need to install Husky; to do this, run

+`npx husky install`

 ## Generated GraphQL classes

 There is a separate repository which contains the generated case classes needed to query the Consignment API.